Financial-Times/origami-website/_specification-v1/javascript.md

 - Broadcast changes in its own state.
 - Listen for events fired in its `o-layers__context` by other components that make use of the z-axis.

 Any component **may** use the `o-layers__context` class to define a new region of the DOM that can handle new layers independently of other regions of the DOM (e.g. two graphs handling their own tooltips independently, a date-picker appearing within a modal dialog).
-To learn more [see o-layers](https://github.com/Financial-Times/o-layers/).
+To learn more <a href="https://github.com/Financial-Times/o-layers/" class="o-typography-link--external">see o-layers</a>.